glentner/EhrenfestModel/README.md

 ##Ehrenfest Model

-This application performs a simple simulation of the Ehrenfest model of diffusion for N particles in two boxes.
+This application performs a simple simulation of the Ehrenfest model of diffusion for N particles in two containers.

 **Dependencies:**
 The code is parallelized using OpenMP, so this should be available to